TrashPandaRecon/Gaia-s-Cicerone/README.md

 ## 🎉 Acknowledgements <a name = "acknowledgement"></a>

-- Hat tip to anyone whose code was used
+- Hat tip to anyone whose code i just stole to save time
-- Inspiration
+- Good documentation
-- References
+- So many blogs